Norgate-AV/cra-template-crestron-ch5-typescript/README.md

 yarn create react-app my-app --template @norgate-av/crestron-ch5-typescript
 ```

-**NOTE**
+## Enable Husky Git Hooks :dog:

-To use the Husky Git Hooks feature provided by this template you must manually run the following command within the project directory after the bootstrap completes.
+Currently, to use the Husky Git Hooks feature provided by this template you must manually run the following command within the project directory after the bootstrap completes.
+This will update the local git configuration to use the hooks in the `.husky` directory.

 ```sh
 npm run husky:install